nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all users
-2. LinkUp shows a list of persons
+2. EZLead shows a list of persons
 3. User requests to delete a specific person in the list
-4. LinkUp deletes the person
+4. EZLead deletes the person

     Use case ends.